 The brushed and polished stainless steel Men’s Invicta Sapphire Diver watch features accurate twenty-one jewel Japanese-automatic movement and a very striking blue watch face with white hour markers and luminous second and hour hands.

 The band features a traditional diver’s watch style buckle and safety clasp.
 A huge advantage to this watch is that it is water-resistant to 660 feet (200 M).
-This is one of the most affordable watches on our list.

 Women’s Invicta Sapphire Lady Diver 7066